vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tanzu-on-vsphere.md

 ### <a id="nsx-alb-vcenter-se"> </a>NSX Advanced Load Balancer: Create vCenter Cloud and SE Groups

 Avi Vantage may be deployed in multiple environments for the same system.
 Each environment is called a “cloud”.
-Below procedure provides steps on how to create a VMware vCenter cloud, and as shown in the architecture two Service Engine Groups will be created
+Below procedure provides steps on how to create a VMware vCenter cloud, and as shown in the architecture two Service Engine Groups will be created:

-Service Engine Group 1: Service engines part of this Service Engine group hosts:
+#### Service Engine Group 1

+Service engines part of this Service Engine group hosts:

 * Virtual services for all load balancer functionalities requested by TKG Management Cluster and Workload
 * Virtual services that load balances control plane nodes of all TKG kubernetes clusters

-Service Engine Group 2: Service engines part of this Service Engine group, hosts virtual services for all load balancer functionalities requested by TKG Workload clusters mapped to this SE group.
+#### Service Engine Group 2

+Service engines part of this Service Engine group, hosts virtual services for all load balancer functionalities requested by TKG Workload clusters mapped to this SE group.

-Note:
+> Note:
+>

-* Based on your requirements, you can create additional Service Engine groups for the workload clusters.
+> * Based on your requirements, you can create additional Service Engine groups for the workload clusters.
-* Multiple Workload clusters can be mapped to a single SE group
+> * Multiple Workload clusters can be mapped to a single SE group
-* A TKG cluster can be mapped to only one SE group for Application load balancer services
+> * A TKG cluster can be mapped to only one SE group for Application load balancer services
     Refer [Configure NSX Advanced Load Balancer in TKG Workload Cluster](#h.8mw4r95iln0n) for more details on mapping a specific Service engine group to TKG workload cluster

 The following components are created in NSX ALB.

 <!-- /* cSpell:disable */ -->
 | Object | Sample Name |